How to Cook Egusi Soup (Step-by-Step Nigerian Recipe)

 Step 2: Prepare the Egusi Paste

-Mix the ground egusi with a little water to form a thick paste.
+Mix ground egusi with a little water to form a thick paste.
 Set aside.

 Step 3: Cook the Soup Base

-Scoop the egusi paste into the soup in small lumps or pour it in and stir (depending on your preferred method).
+- Scoop the egusi paste into the soup in small lumps or pour it in and stir lightly.

-Allow it to cook for 10–15 minutes without excessive stirring so it can set properly.
+- Cook for 10–15 minutes without excessive stirring to allow it to set properly.

 Step 5: Add Meat and Fish

-Add your cooked smoked meat(Goat, Ram Or beef), smoked chicken, and panla
+Add your cooked smoked meat, smoked chicken, and panla into the pot.

 Step 6: Add Vegetables